Sunday, November 10, 20192pm - 4pm

-Meetings are from 2pm — 4pm on the second Sunday, roughly every other month. usually on even months (Feb, April, etc)
+Meetings are from 2pm — 4pm on the second Sunday of the month, excluding holidays.

 (818) 892-1616 x231

 Richard is on staff here at SAA.
 An SAA member since 1993, he joined our staff in 2012 as our Director of Corporate and Foundation Giving.
-He has since taken on the additional responsibilities of Associate Executive Director.
+He then took on the additional responsibilities of Associate Executive Director and now spearheads new projects including research and advocacy as our Chief Mission Advancement Officer.
 He came to us with over twenty years experience managing an eclectic array of nonprofits.
-He has worked with the homeless and impoverished, at an art residency center, at community centers and he has been the Executive Director of a few religious institutions.
+He has worked with the homeless and impoverished, at an art residency center, at community centers and he has been the Executive Director of three large religious institutions.
 He earned an MBA in nonprofit management and a BA in Sociology from UCLA.

 Diagnosed with AS, Iritis and Ulcerative Colitis.
 Richard and his wife are both native Angelenos and have two children.
 Aside from spending time with his family and dog, Richard likes to practice/teach yoga, exercise, garden, attend sports/cultural events, and read.